mossbanay/Psychology-3-4/Glossary.md

 A sensation is the information from a sensory input with any interpretation.

+### Sensory neurons
+##### Also known as afferent neurons

+Sensory neurons are specialised nerve cells that recieve and carry sensory messages.

 ### Sleep
 ##### See also alterted state of consciousness

 Sleep is a naturally occuring ASC often characterised by a loss of conscious awareness.
 Sleep is often studied by use of polysomnography.

+### Somatic nervous system
+##### See also peripheral nervous system

+The somatic nervous system is a subsystem of the peripheral nervous system that deals with sending sensory information from muscles and organs to the CNS and receiving motor information from the CNS and passing it onto muscles and organs.

 ### State of consciousness
 ##### See also consciousness